 - Sauté until softened.

-- Remove the vegetables and set aside.
+- Remove the vegetables and set aside or leave in the pot for a softer texture

 - Place the roast back in the saucepan